The structure is the most enduring system of a building and to integrate it well with the architecture is a lasting achievement.

 Follow these topics:

-Steve Ratchye serves as a vice president in the Structural Engineering practice.
+Steve Ratchye serves in the Structural Engineering practice.
 He has more than 15 years of experience in structural design, analysis and project management across all project types and materials.
 Steve has collaborated with such architects as agps architecture, Gensler, Morphosis, Gehry Partners, Antoine Predock, agps architecture, Foster + Partners and Enric Miralles-Benedetta Tagliabue on projects in North America, Europe and Asia.

 Throughout his career, Steve has designed dozens of K-12 and higher education projects ranging from gymnasiums and libraries to laboratories and classrooms.
 His portfolio also includes a variety of cultural and entertainment facilities, such as museums, performing arts centers, sculptural installations, stadiums, religious buildings, commercial projects, and an aerial tram.